colin-gourlay/sundown-sessions/src/content/releases/r/robert-forster/calling-from-a-country-phone/index.md

 ---
 ## About

-Calling from a Country Phone is the second solo studio album by Go-Betweens co-founder Robert Forster, released on Beggars Banquet in 1993.
-It showcases Forster's gifts as a songwriter and storyteller, with a warm, acoustic-influenced sound that reflects his return to Australia after years living abroad.
+*Calling from a Country Phone* showcases Forster's gifts as a songwriter and storyteller, with a warm, acoustic-influenced sound that reflects his return to Australia after years living abroad.